hcoxec/anaphors/README.md

 ### General

-- Data is provided in the ```data/redundant_predicates``` directory.
+1. Data is provided in the ```data/redundant_predicates``` directory.

-- Code for the main multi-agent experiments (section "Languages with anaphoric structure emerge between neural agents") is found in the ```code``` directory.
+2. Code for the main multi-agent experiments (section "Languages with anaphoric structure emerge between neural agents") is found in the ```code``` directory.

-Hyperparameters used in our experiments
+Hyperparameters used in our experiments:

 1. Language
 - `signal_alphabet_size`: size of the vocabulary in the communication channel (26)